jekyll/jekyll/docs/_docs/permalinks.md

 </table>
 </div>

-## Built-in permalink styles
+## Built-in permalink styles {#builtinpermalinkstyles}

-While you can specify a custom permalink style using [template variables](#template-variables), Jekyll also provides the following built-in styles for convenience.
+Although you can specify a custom permalink pattern using template variables, Jekyll also provides the following built-in styles for convenience.

 <div class="mobile-side-scroller">
 <table>